Ohio State vs. JMU Predictions & Picks - Women's NCAA Tournament First Round

 Ohio State Performance Insights

-- The Buckeyes' +400 scoring differential (outscoring opponents by 12.5 points per game) is a result of scoring 80.8 points per game (eighth in college basketball) while giving up 68.3 per outing (277th in college basketball).
+- The Buckeyes are outscoring opponents by 12.5 points per game with a +400 scoring differential overall.
+They put up 80.8 points per game (eighth in college basketball) and allow 68.3 per contest (278th in college basketball).

-- Ohio State's offense has been less effective in Big Ten games this season, averaging 74.8 points per contest, compared to its season average of 80.8 PPG.
+- In conference games, Ohio State tallies fewer points per game (74.8) than its overall average (80.8).

-- Defensively, Ohio State has played better at home this season, surrendering 64.5 points per game, compared to 67 in road games.
+- Ohio State surrenders 64.5 points per game when playing at home this year, compared to 67 on the road.

-- The Buckeyes' offense has been less productive over their last 10 games, putting up 74.3 points a contest compared to the 80.8 they've averaged this year.
+- The Buckeyes have seen a decrease in scoring lately, racking up 74.3 points per game in their last 10 outings, 6.5 points fewer than the 80.8 they've scored this season.

 JMU Performance Insights